ninbura/pokemon-on-the-analogue-pocket/readme.md

 - #### [EverDrive GB X7](https://www.amazon.com/EverDrive-GB-X7-Game-Boy/dp/B07JZG3452/ref=sr_1_1?crid=1L2H6CSD8PIKM&keywords=EverDrive+GB+X7&qid=1700286142&sprefix=EverDrive+GB+%2Caps%2C138&sr=8-1) (**not recommended**)
     - 3x more expensive than the EZ-Flash Junior, albeit with a superior physical build quality.
     - For whatever reason, the method mentioned above for resetting the in-game time via the EZ-Flash Junior, is not possible via the EverDrive GB X7. there is no method of re-syncing in-game time with real time outside of rom hacks / in-game exploits. you could technically use your giant brain to constantly adjust the cart's internal clock, to offset for in-game time. but it's not tenable, as it would have to be accounted for *per game*.
-    - incompatible with n64 game pak, and thus pokemon stadium.
+    - incompatible with n64 game pak, and thus Pokémon Stadium.
 - #### [BennVenn MBC3000](https://BennVenn.myshopify.com/products/mbc3000-rtc-GBc-cart-v5) (**recommended for use with the n64 game pak**)
     - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable, to flash games to the cartridge.
     - significantly less expensive that insideGadgets offerings